|Find a quiet place where you can be alone; on your bed or sofa, for instance.|

 A woman in a meditation group once complained to her teacher that she couldn’t be expected to meditate every day, as she had small children, a job and, dang it, a social life to take care of.
 Her meditation teacher pointed out that the Dalai Lama runs a country in exile and a world religion and meditates four hours a day.

 The French philosopher Pascale said that man’s greatest tragedy was that he is not capable of sitting by himself in his room for half an hour.
-And that last idea is the key that unlocks the whole issue.

 The three “musts” in meditation are: